 Stock or inventory is the total of raw materials, work in progress (WIP), and finished goods that a business holds for the purpose of resale.
 The important point to remember here is that the goods are intended for resale.

-Raw materials is stock waiting to be used in the manufacturing process, work in progress are partially manufactured goods, and finished goods are stock held for resale.
+Raw materials are items waiting to be used in the manufacturing process, work in progress are partially manufactured goods, and finished goods are those held for resale.

-Opening stock is the goods unsold at the beginning of the accounting period, and closing stock is the goods unsold at the end of the accounting period.
+Beginning stock is the goods unsold at the start of the accounting period, and ending stock is the goods unsold at the end of the accounting period.

-Stock is recorded in the balance sheet of the business at cost, or if lower market value, under the heading Current Assets, that means it is expected to be convertible into cash within a year.
+Stock or inventory is recorded in the balance sheet of the business at cost, or if lower market value, under the heading current assets, that means it is expected to be convertible into cash within a year.
 Cost in this context means the price paid plus the direct and indirect costs of bringing the item to its existing condition and location ready for sale.

 How do you record Stock?

-- The Sales account which records the reductions in stock at selling prices and is transferred to the profit and loss at the period end.
+- The Sales account which records the reductions in stock at selling prices and is transferred to the income statement at the period end.

-- The Purchases account which records the additions to stock at cost and is transferred to the profit and loss account at the period end.
+- The Purchases account which records the additions to stock at cost and is transferred to the income statement at the period end.

-- The Stock Account in the balance sheet which maintains the opening and closing stock balances.
+- The Stock Account in the balance sheet which maintains the beginning and ending balances.